waleedlugod/TangoCast/README.md

 Create a .env file by copying .env.example
 Create a secret key by running `python -c 'from django.core.management.utils import get_random_secret_key; print(get_random_secret_key())'`

+When creating a local user for your database, follow [this workflow](https://stackoverflow.com/a/75876944).